-Traditionally, the brining process involved dunking your meat in a bucket of salty water.
+Traditionally, the brining process involves dunking your meat in a bucket of salty water.
 Well, the days of being forced to give your steak a swirlie are over.
 Dry brining meat is the middle ground, the mediator, the compromise between wet brining and curing.
+More on this later.

 So how does dry brining work?
-This wonderfully simple process uses the easy to remember recipe of salt and time.
-But let’s break it down to the how’s, what’s and why’s.
+This wonderfully simple process uses the easy-to-remember recipe of salt and time.
+But first, let’s break it down to the how’s, what’s and why’s.

 How Does Dry Brining Work?

-By sprinkling a small amount of salt on the meat, about the same amount you would use to cook normally, you are encouraging a process that locks moisture in the meat while shortening cooking times.
-Water molecules from both the air and from the meat are drawn to the surface by the salt, and start to build up into a puddle of salty liquid.
-The liquid dissolves the salt and the meat starts to reabsorb the briny mixture back into itself.
+By sprinkling a moderate amount of salt on the meat, you are encouraging a process that locks moisture in while shortening cooking times.
+Water molecules from both the air and the meat are drawn to the surface by the salt.
+This is the start of a build-up into a puddle of salty liquid.
+The liquid dissolves the salt, and the meat starts to reabsorb the briny mixture back into itself.

 This is why you can’t dry brine meat for less than an hour.
 You need to allow the moisture to return back into the meat, which takes some extra time.
 An hour is a minimum, although the longer the better.

 The salt within the meat also helps it cook faster than normal, so you can shorten your cooking time a bit.
 The meat will also contract (lose moisture weight) about 30% less than if you don’t use a dry brining recipe.